jbcodeforce/kp-data-replication/docs/monitoring.md

 ## Installation and configuration

 Prometheus deployment inside Kubernetes uses operator as defined in [the coreos github](https://github.com/coreos/prometheus-operator).
-The CRDs define a set of resources.
-The ServiceMonitor, PodMonitor, PrometheusRule are used.
+The CRDs define a set of resources: the ServiceMonitor, PodMonitor, and PrometheusRule.

 Inside the [Strimzi github repository](https://github.com/strimzi/strimzi-kafka-operator), we can get a [prometheus.yml](https://github.com/strimzi/strimzi-kafka-operator/blob/master/examples/metrics/prometheus-install/prometheus.yaml) file to deploy prometheus server.
 This configuration defines, ClusterRole, ServiceAccount, ClusterRoleBinding, and the Prometheus resource instance.
 We have defined our own configuration in [this file](https://github.com/jbcodeforce/kp-data-replication/blob/master/monitoring/prometheus.yml).

 *For your own deployment you have to change the target namespace, and the rules*

 You need to deploy Prometheus and all the other elements inside the same namespace or OpenShift project as the Kafka Cluster or the Mirror Maker 2 Cluster.

-To be able to monitor your own on-premise Kafka cluster you need to enable Prometheus metrics.
-An example of Kafka cluster Strimzi based deployment with Prometheus setting can be found [in Strimzi examples](https://github.com/strimzi/strimzi-kafka-operator/blob/master/examples/metrics/kafka-metrics.yaml).
-The declarations are under the `metrics` stanza and define the rules to expose Kafka core features.
+To be able to monitor your own on-premise Kafka cluster, you need to enable Prometheus metrics.
+An example of Kafka cluster Strimzi based deployment with Prometheus setting can be found [in our kafka cluster definition](https://github.com/jbcodeforce/kp-data-replication/blob/master/openshift-strimzi/kafka-cluster.yaml).
+The declarations are under the `metrics` stanza and define the rules for exposing Kafka core features.

 ### Install Prometheus